 A national parliament was established at the end of 1918 and it affirmed the independent status of Ireland in January 1919.
 No adhesives were issued at this period, though some propaganda labels were produced.
 The Irish Free State was formed following elections in 1921.
 In 1925 the boundary between Ireland and Ulster (Northern Ireland) was settled.
 A supply of British stamps printed by Harrisons (low values) or Bradbury Wilkinson (2s6d, 5s & 10s) were overprinted in Ireland by Dollard Limited or Alex Thom & Co.
 A small number were also overprinted in England by Harrisons.
 The first unoverprinted stamp issue of Ireland began to appear on 6th December 1922, a definitive series depicting the “Sword of Light”, a map of Ireland, the Arms of Ireland and a Celtic Cross.
 The first Commemorative issue was the 1929 Catholic Emancipation set featuring Daniel O’Connell.

-We offer Ireland stamps and Ireland stamp collections, complete sets, errors and varieties, proofs, essays, postal history and covers including first day covers for this area.
-Philatelists should regularly visit this page as our auction lots constantly change so whether you are searching for rare stamps from Ireland, classic stamps, postmarks and cancellations, specialised collections, estate boxes and anything related to Ireland stamp collecting and filling your stamp albums – just keep your eye on us!
+We offer Ireland stamps and Ireland stamp collections, complete sets, errors and varieties.
+Also, proofs, essays, postal history and covers including first day covers for this area.
+Philatelists should regularly visit this page as our auction lots constantly change.
+Whether you are searching for rare stamps from Ireland, classic stamps, postmarks and cancellations, specialised collections, estate boxes or anything related to Ireland stamp collecting and filling your stamp albums – just keep your eye on us!